decentraland/adr/content/ADR-253-exposing-gltf-internals.md

 When assigning a `GltfContainer` to an entity, and upon successful loading, the `GltfLoadingState` is populated with the complete GLTF scene data.
 This feedback can be disabled by setting `internalFeedback=false` within the `GltfContainer` (default is `true`).

 ### Generating an Accurate Animation List
-As a result of fetching the structure, one common challenge in utilizing animations is ensuring the accuracy of animation names.
-By retrieving the animation list directly from the GLTF, developers can either copy the string names or map the states through the array.
+One common challenge in utilizing animations is ensuring the accuracy of animation names.
+As a result of fetching the structure, the animation list can directly be taken from the GLTF.
+Developers can either copy the string names or map the states through the array.

-For instance, hardcoding each GLTF animation name is impractical when developing dynamic smart items within environments like the In-World-Builder.
-Obtaining the animation list at runtime is crucial to streamline the direct animation selection pipeline.
+For instance, hardcoding each GLTF animation name is impractical when developing dynamic smart items within environments like the In-World Builder.
+Obtaining the animation list at runtime is crucial to streamlining the direct animation selection pipeline.

 ## Accessing a Node from the Internal Tree
 Once a GLTF is loaded and instantiated within the world, referencing specific nodes of the GLTF scene becomes possible.
 The availability of the node list enables efficient identification without the need to reference the entire tree structure.